We have worked hard to make this site accessible to a wide audience and to ensure a better experience for all users and all technologies.

 This website aims to be compatible with recent versions of the following screen readers:

 - Window Eyes

 - speech recognition software, eg Dragon Naturally Speaking

 You can find guidance from the BBC about:

 - using your keyboard to control your mouse

 - increasing the size of the text in your web browser

 - screen readers and talking browsers

 Have we got it right?

-We aim to make this web site as easy to use for everyone.
-If you do encounter any difficulties with its accessiblity, please tell us and we will work with you to resolve the problems.
+We’re constantly working to make this website as accessible and usable as possible.
+If you do encounter any difficulties with its accessibility, please tell us and we will work with you to resolve the problems.